When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 What do you notice?

-What is the inherent nature of behaviour over time of an uncontrolled population?
+What is the inherent nature of behavior over time of an uncontrolled population?
 Did you say it behaves more like a reinforcing loop?
-What does the behaviour of Singapore’s population look like instead?
+What does the behavior of Singapore’s population look like instead?

 Well, right now, it is hard to tell.
 But should we remove the resident and naturalized citizens from the population graph, it is possible that we may be looking at a negative reinforcing loop.